-The amazing Beacon Press is publishing my memoir this September!
+Beacon Press is publishing A Cup of Water Under My Bed this September!

 In other news, watch Dr. Clayton and me in conversation at KGGB, the oldest black-owned radio station in Iowa.
 We dish on womanism, the term “people of color,” and my new book.

 El periódico, the Courier, in Iowa ran a story about my lecture on feminism and Beyoncé at the University of Northern Iowa.